Stylized Water 2 documentation

 4.7.Third party integrations #

-Installation for third party assets can be activated through the asset window, accessible through the Window → Stylized Water 2 → Hub menu
+Installation state for third party assets can also be verified through the asset window, accessible through the Window → Stylized Water 2 → Hub menu

 Fog assets